How to Find a Content Marketing Agency to Seriously Grow Your Business

 Personas with a lot of detail, that are updated regularly and that draw upon both qualitative and quantitative customer and market research are hallmarks of a good strategy.

-This is where the use of an agile methodology is helpful for successful content marketing.
+This is where the use of an agile marketing methodology is helpful.
 But, even if your agency doesn’t use agile methods, you still want to see a level of flexibility and a process for tracking and responding to missed benchmarks.

-As marketing professionals are known for their appreciation for being creative in their job and have to move outside of their comfort zone in order to think like a data scientist or tech innovator, you won’t find a lot of agencies whose strongest quality is being tech adept.
+Marketers have to move out of their comfort zone in order to think like data scientists, so you won’t find a lot of agencies whose strongest quality is being tech adept.